ablab/spades/README.md

     cd SPAdes-3.13.1-Linux/bin/
 ```

-In this case you do not need to run any installation scripts – SPAdes is ready to use.
+In this case you do not need to run any installation scripts &ndash; SPAdes is ready to use.
 We also suggest adding SPAdes installation directory to the `PATH` variable. []()

 <a name="sec2.2"></a>
 ## Downloading SPAdes binaries for Mac